grodansparadis/vscp-classes/generated/vscp-events/class1.configure.md

 ----

-## Type=30 (0x1E) - Set mode :id=type30
+## Type=30 (0x1E) - Set parameter :id=type30
 ```
-VSCP_TYPE_CONFIGURE_SET_MODE
+VSCP_TYPE_CONFIGURE_SET_PARAMETER
 ```
-Set mode, that is, set a parameter identified by a 16-bit parameter id to a value identified by a 16-bit value identifier.
+Set a parameter identified by a 16-bit parameter id to a value identified by a 16-bit value identifier.
 A typical examples of the use of this event is to set the unit for a measurement on one or several nodes.
 It is recommended that the value identifier zero is used as the default value for a parameter.

 CLASS1.CONFIGURE, VSCP_TYPE_CONFIGURE_SET_MODE_ACK should be sent by the node after setting the new value.